TiddlySpace/tsbar/README.md

 Run `tsapp serve` to run the app.

-To keep it up-to-date run `grunt update-tsapp`.
-This copies JavaScript files from src into the tsbarapp/assets folder.
+To keep it up-to-date run `grunt concat update-tsapp`.
+This combines all the source files into one file and copies it to the assets folder in the tsapp (tsbarapp folder).
 There is a version-controlled index.html file, main.js and style.css to kick-start a basic page.

 This server interacts with tiddlyspace.com so you can use it with real data.